Westie83/score-bored/README.md

-Once the tools are installed, running `bin/setup` in a terminal from the project's top directory.
+Once the tools are installed, running `bin/setup` in a terminal from the project's top directory will take care of installing Rails and all of the other Gems this applicaiton depends on.

 If you examine the [bin/setup](./bin/setup) file, notice that it is an executable Ruby script (the magic comment at the very top).
-This script is provided by Rails and runs several other scripts in order which install dependencies, setup database(s) and clean out old files.
+This script is provided by Rails and runs several other scripts which handle installing dependencies, setting up database(s) and general clean up.

 ## Run the Application